jackl-3/homebase/source/content/index.md

 ---
-title: Hello
+title: Hello 👋
 ---
-Welcome to my website.
+welcome.

-Here be my place of write-ups and posts of personal projects as well as any other musings that would fit here.
+here lies a place where I keep my write-ups and posts of personal projects as well as any other musings that would fit here.

-Enjoy. 😎
+enjoy. 😎